Sylvain-Bugat/java-classic-algorithms/src/main/java/com/github/sbugat/problems/chess/readme.md

 | Complexity::white_check_mark: | Efficiency::warning::warning: |
 | ---------- | ---------- |
 **The best trade between complexity and efficiency algorithm**
-Useds positions and contraints are stored in the stack and in global arrays.
+Used positions and contraints are stored in the stack and in global arrays.

 Core algorithm:
 ```java